grame-cncm/faustwebsite/_posts/2016-01-12-using-dynamic-compiler.markdown

 {% endhighlight %}

-Since **llvm_dsp** is a subclass of the **dsp** base class, an object of this type can be used with all already available audio and UI classes (see ...), in essence reusing all architecture files already developed for the static C++ class compilation scheme (like OSCUI, httpdUI interfaces etc.), see [Developing a new architecture file](http://faust.grame.fr/news/2016/01/11/developing-architecture.html).
+Since **llvm_dsp** is a subclass of the **dsp** base class, an object of this type can be used with all already available audio and UI classes, in essence reusing all architecture files already developed for the static C++ class compilation scheme (like OSCUI, httpdUI interfaces etc.), see [Developing a new architecture file](http://faust.grame.fr/news/2016/01/11/developing-architecture.html).

 #### Saving/restoring the factory ####